Father of Parkland shooting survivors shot and killed during robbery

 Ali is then seen opening the cash register and it appears the robber places the money in his pockets.

-An unidentified speaker told WSVN that Ali and the suspected robber wanted the office room and emerged out just a few seconds later.
+An unidentified speaker told WSVN that Ali and the suspected robber went in the office room and emerged out just a few seconds later.

 Investigators say the robber left but returned moments later, took Ali back to the office, and that's where they say he shot him.